Enoyl-CoA hydratase

 Enoyl-CoA hydratase (ECH) or crotonase is an enzyme that hydrates the double bond between the second and third carbons on 2-trans/cis-enoyl-CoA:

 ECH is essential to metabolizing fatty acids in beta oxidation to produce both acetyl CoA and energy in the form of ATP.

-ECH of rats is a hexameric protein (this trait is not universal, but human enzyme is also hexameric), which leads to the efficiency of this enzyme as it has 6 active sites.
+ECH of rats is a hexameric protein (this trait is not universal, but the human enzyme is also hexameric), which leads to the efficiency of this enzyme as it has 6 active sites.
 This enzyme has been discovered to be highly efficient, and allows people to metabolize fatty acids into energy very quickly.
 In fact this enzyme is so efficient that the rate for short chain fatty acids is equivalent to that of diffusion-controlled reactions.

 Metabolism

 Fatty acid metabolism

 ECH catalyzes the second step (hydration) in the breakdown of fatty acids (β-oxidation).
 Fatty acid metabolism is how human bodies turn fats into energy.
 Fats in foods are generally in the form of triglycerols.
 These must be broken down in order for the fats to pass into human bodies.
 When that happens, three fatty acids are released.